 Investing in municipal securities - Municipal securities are debt obligations that are exempt from federal, state and/or local income taxes.
 The yield and/or value of the fund's investments in municipal securities may be adversely affected by events tied to the municipal securities markets, which can be very volatile and significantly impacted by unfavorable legislative or political developments and negative changes in the financial conditions of municipal securities issuers and the economy.
 To the extent the fund invests in obligations of a municipal issuer, the volatility, credit quality and performance of the fund may be adversely impacted by local political and economic conditions of the issuer.
 For example, a credit rating downgrade, bond default or bankruptcy involving an issuer within a particular state or territory could affect the market values and marketability of many or all municipal obligations of that state or territory.
-Income from municipal securities or as a result of noncompliant conduct of a municipal issuer.
+Income from municipal securities held by the fund could also be declared taxable because of changes in tax laws or interpretations by taxing authorities or as a result of noncompliant conduct of a municipal issuer.
 Additionally, the relative amount of publicly available information about municipal securities is generally less than that for corporate securities.